menu icon

 Healthy Mexican street corn salad in white bowl on wooden plate with fresh cilantro garnish this recipe

-In case you've never had it, August sweet corn in Wisconsin is nothing short of a religious experience in and of itself.
+In case you've never had it, August sweet corn in the Midwest is the absolute best!
 And when you put it in this creamy, spicy, healthy Mexican street corn salad?
-You will surely die and go to taco heaven.
+Let's just say at our house, it rarely lasts more than a day!

 What is Mexican street corn salad?

-The Ingredients
+Key Ingredients

 • Sweet corn - At its peak in late summer!
 We're going to roast the corn in the oven to bring out a sweet, roast-y flavor in this street corn recipe, but you can also grill it if you'd like.
+While it is mostly hands-off, roasting does take a bit more time.
+If you want a shortcut version of street corn, take a look at my 20-minute street corn salad, which calls for sautéing corn to reduce time!

 • Fresh jalapeños - A fridge staple.